 Leadership Overview

-Rutherford County Schools has 4 executives leading key functions including finance, operations, communications, and overall leadership.
+Rutherford County Schools has 4 executives leading key functions including financial management, operational logistics, organizational governance, and public communications.

 Leadership Roles at Rutherford County Schools